A Tragedy of Two Ambitions

 "A Tragedy of Two Ambitions" is a short story by Thomas Hardy and was published in his collection Life's Little Ironies in 1894.

 In this story, Hardy tells the story of two brothers who are so ambitious to get out of their social environment that they ignore moral values and willingly accept their father's death and hide all that from their sister.

 The story is divided in five chapters and follows the dramatic structure of classical drama.

 The story is set in Narrowbourne, which was Hardy's name for West Coker in Somerset.

 Summary

 The story deals with the two brothers Joshua and Cornelius Halborough and their determination to better their lot in life, Joshua the elder being the driving force as opposed to his more compliant brother.
 The short story is set in the later part of the 19th century.

 Reading the Epistle to the Hebrews in Greek the two boys Joshua and Cornelius are interrupted by their drunken father who used to be a respectable millwright but has become an alcoholic.
 They are dismayed by their father's behaviour and Joshua guides him to the straw-shed where he starts snoring.
-Previously their younger sister Rosa has tried to distract them from their studies but they have ignored her.
+Previously their younger sister Rosa had tried to distract them from their studies but they have been ignoring her.